Hermantown head coach Bruce Plante (Jim Gehrz, Star Tribune file)

 “That locker room was painful to go into,” Plante said.
 “Guys didn’t even make it to their seats, they were falling like lumber on the locker room floor.
 They were crying their eyes out.”

-Plante, already well known for his colorful and candid remarks at postgame media sessions, drew an overflow crowd -- more than twice the size of the usual gathering -- in the media room after that game.
-Minnesota State High School League officials were among those in attendance.
+Plante, already well known for his candid remarks at postgame media sessions, drew an overflow crowd -- more than twice the size of the usual gathering -- in the media room after that game.
+Top Minnesota State High School League officials were among those in attendance.
 Plante, who marched onto the ice and straight at the referees after the game, sharing his thoughts on the late-game penalty call and no-call, was remarkably restrained in his comments to the media.

 “Unless you have gone through it, it is hard to explain,” Plante said about the string of title game losses.
 “It is just a lousy sport, it shouldn’t mean that much.
 But it becomes more than a game, it creates a life of its own.